hrbrmstr/qrencoder/README.md

 -   `qrencode_df`: Return a QR encoded string as an x, y, z data.frame
 -   `qrencode_png`: Return a QR encoded string as a base 64 encoded inline png
 -   `qrencode_raster`: Return a QR encoded string as a raster object
+-   `qrencode_svg`: Return a QR encoded string as an svg string

 ### Installation